Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Simulation Protocol

 \\ \textbf{(3) Fluctuation of the order parameter,} $\Delta O(T)$ at temperature, $T$ as follows:

-where $M(T,t)$ is the total magnetisation of the whole system, at temperature, $T$, calculated at the (\textit{t-th time instant}). \\ \textbf{(4) The time averaged value of cooperative energy per site}, $\langle E(T) \rangle$, at temperature, $T$, is determined by:
+where $M(T,t)$ is the total magnetisation of the whole system, at temperature, $T$, calculated at the $t$-th time instant. \\ \textbf{(4) The time averaged value of cooperative energy per site}, $\langle E(T) \rangle$, at temperature, $T$, is determined by:

 and

 \textbf{(5) The fluctuation of the cooperative energy per site} at temperature, $T$, by:

 where $E(T,t)$ is the instantaneous cooperative energy per site, for the system at time $t$ and temperature, $T$, within the exposure interval, $\delta$.